 Function: The function of this command is to monitor the refresh cycle.
+Operation: The operating procedure used is described below.

 - (1) On the [J.NET] window or [[S10V] J.NET] window, click the Refresh cycle monitor button. - (2) The [Refresh cycle monitor] window is displayed.
 The [Refresh cycle monitor] window is not displayed on the [S10V] J.NET system because the S10V supports the sequence cycle and CPU load factor items with the S10V basic system.